sagemath/trac_to_gh/Issue 7747.md

 Assignee: mvngu

 With Sage 4.3.rc0, I get a few doctest failures from sage/doc, at least one of which is related to #7406.
 The attached patch fixes them.
 It also reinstates some doctests which were disabled until #5338 was fixed.

+Oh, and it also changes a `.. math` block to match the actual LaTeX output from Sage.

 I'm marking this as a blocker since without it, there are doctest failures.